jofreb/mlops_project/reports/README.md

 >
 > Answer:

 When an experiment is run using the wandb training script (train_wandb.py), inside the wandb folder the experiment is registered authomatically.
 A folder is created, with the timestamp of the experiment as the name, as well as the identifier of the run for the wandb platform.
 Inside this folder the wandb infrastructure already creates a files folder, which then contains a config yaml file.
 Inside this yaml file we can find the value used for each hyperparameter, including as well other features, such as the system where the file has been executed.
-This way we can keep track of each of th experiments done.
+This way we can keep track of each of the experiments done.

 I<br/>nside this folder, the weights of the model are also stored, in a .h5 file.
 We can also check the logging output of each case, seeing the evolution of the training and other logging events we added.
 Then, in the WANDB platform we can further analyze the results.
 <br/>To reproduce the experiment, one would have to call the train_wandb.py file, and include the hyperparameters specified in the config file, passing them as argparse arguments, as specified in the previous question.